 Birds are using nest boxes as many of their natural nest sites are disappearing from our gardens and surrounding environment.
-With the declining number of wooded areas, hedgerows and large trees available, birds are having to find safe alternatives for somewhere to build their nests.
+With the declining number of wooded areas, hedgerows and large trees available.
+Birds are having to find safe alternatives for somewhere to build their nests.
 This shortage of natural nesting sites for birds has played a part in the decline of some of the UK’s most iconic species.
-However, we can do our bit to help, by providing safe nest sites as well as feeders and bird baths in our gardens or outdoor spaces we can keep our native birds healthy and happy.
+However, we can do our bit to help.
+By providing safe nest sites as well as feeders and bird baths in our gardens or outdoor spaces we can keep our native birds healthy and happy.

-What type of bird box is best?
+What type of bird nest box is best?

-Where to position a bird box.
+Where to position a bird nest box.

 In the UK the ideal aspect is facing east, SE and NE are also fine.
 This will hopefully ensure the box is sheltered from rain and strong sunlight.
 The direction of the entrance hole should be away from the prevailing wind and having a clear flight path to the box can also be beneficial.
 Positioning the box with a slight downward angle can also provide further protection from the rain.

 Wherever you position the box, try to ensure that you can still get access to it for maintenance.
-And finally, if possible, try to put it somewhere where you can see it, or invest in a nest box camera, to maximise your enjoyment of watching wild birds in your garden.
+And finally, if possible, try to put it somewhere where you can see it.
+Or invest in a nest box camera, to maximise your enjoyment of watching wild birds in your garden.

-How to attach your bird box
+How to attach your bird nest box

-How to clean a bird box
+How to clean a bird nest box

 Check out our range of Bird Boxes